-ro (read only) Exports this file system with read-only privileges. rw (read, write) Exports this file system with read and write privileges. ${\tt rw}$ is the default. rw= (read mostly) Exports this file system read-only to all clients except those listed. $ \\$ anon= (anonymous UID) If a request comes from the user root (UID = 0), use the specified UID as the effective UID instead.
-By default, the effective UID is nobody (UID = -2).
-Specifying a UID of -1 disables access by unknown users or by root on a host not specified by the root option.
+ro (read only) Exports this file system with read-only privileges. rw (read, write) Exports this file system with read and write privileges. rw is the default. rw= (read mostly) Exports this file system read-only to all clients except those listed.
 Note: Directories are exported either ro or rw, not both ways.
 The option specified first is used.

-Use the root option to permit accesses by the user root.

-root= Gives superuser privileges to root users of NFS-mounted directories on systems specified in root access list.
-By default, root is set to none.

-access= Grants mount privileges to a specified list of clients only.
-Clients can be listed individually or as an NIS netgroup (see the netgroup(4) man page).

-nohide (IRIX enhancement) By default, the contents of a child file system are hidden when only the parent file system is mounted.
-Allows access to this file system without performing a separate mount if its parent file system is mounted.

-wsync (IRIX enhancement for NFS2 only) Performs all write operations to disk before sending an acknowledgment to the client.
+anon= (anonymous UID) If a request comes from the user root (UID = 0), use the specified UID as the effective UID instead.
+By default, the effective UID is nobody (UID = $-2$ ).
+Specifying a UID of $-1$ disables access by unknown users or by root on a host not specified by the root option.
+Use the root option to permit accesses by the user root. root= Gives superuser privileges to root users of NFS-mounted directories on systems specified in root access list.
+By default, root is set to none. access= Grants mount privileges to a specified list of clients only.
+Clients can be listed individually or as an NIS netgroup (see the netgroup(4) man page). nohide (IRIX enhancement) By default, the contents of a child file system are hidden when only the parent file system is mounted.
+Allows access to this file system without performing a separate mount if its parent file system is mounted. wsync (IRIX enhancement for NFS2 only) Performs all write operations to disk before sending an acknowledgment to the client.
 Overrides delayed writes.
 (See "NFS Input/Output Management" in Chapter 1 for details.)
 32bitclients Causes the server to mask off the high-order 32 bits of directory cookies in NFS3 directory operations.
 This option may be required when clients run 32-bit operating systems such as IRIX 5.3.
+When a file sy stem or directory is exported without specifying options, the default